 Educate permanently excluded primary pupils, enabling them to return successfully to a new mainstream school.

-This website is intended to introduce you to the life and work of our school.
+This website is intended to keep you well informed about the life and work of our school.
 If there is anything further you would like to know about our school then please do not hesitate to get in touch.

 If you think you may be interested in requesting a dual placement to support a child, please contact us for an initial discussion and we are happy to talk through the process with you.